 You can also tint the windows or change the headlight bulbs.
 However, before investing in the installation of any of these after-market products, it’s best to learn about any applicable regulations, both from your state or county and from your insurance provider.

-Illegal Modifications That Can Land You In Trouble
+Illegal Modifications Can Land You In Trouble

-So, before you modify your vehicle, make sure you know the laws in your state and that your modifications comply with them.
+Before you modify your vehicle, make sure you know the laws in your state and that your modifications comply with them.
 Otherwise, you could end up with a hefty fine or even having your vehicle impounded.

 Conclusion: What Types Of Car Wraps Are Legal Versus Illegal?